christopher-ward/SCIP-Accessibility/index.md

 - Firefox Inspector Accessibility Properties accomplishes many of the same functions as Chrome's built-in tester, just presenting them in a different way and with some different insight.
 The two can complement each other well.
 In the scans, the tester brought attention to many of the same things as Chrome.
 For this reason I only list a few with some clarified details.

 #### Link Text Color
-- The colors of the texts associated with links, or anchors, have the following ratio score.
+- The colors of the texts associated with links, or anchors, have the ratio score of 2.04.
-  - This score falls below WCAG standards
+  - This score falls below [WCAG standards](https://webaim.org/articles/contrast/){:target="_blank" rel="noopener"}
   - The score can be improved by adjusting the colors to have a stronger contrast
     - The colors can be found in the WordPress editor as well as the DevTools
     - Hints on how to improve the score are also mentioned in the "Steps Taken" section, as well as the "Steps to Take in Future" section in the "How To" subsection, using some of the tools discussed.